-Also show that your TCP works even with another node in between the two endpoints.
+- Establishing connections by properly following the TCP state diagram under ideal conditions.
+Connection teardown is NOT required for this milestone. - Interoperation with both your implementation and the provided reference implementation as endpoints - Correct operation even with another node in between the two endpoints.
 Your IP and routing should make this trivial.
 Note that this sounds redundant, but doing this early in the development of TCP will ensure you find any lingering bugs in your IP implementation.